datenlord/DistroSim/README.md

 ```

 #### Build python wrapper
-Use `make python/libxdma.so` to compile libxdma.so.
+Use `make python/libdistrosim.so` to compile libdistrosim.so.

-The you can use python to import `libxdma` .
+The you can use python to import `libdistrosim` .

 Before you use the dynamic linking, make sure SystemC path is in the `LD_LIBRARY_PATH`
 ```